Legislation & policies

 From 19 March 2018

-- Parts of new Act which enable eligible Western land leaseholders to convert their lease to freehold title come into force.
+- Parts of the Act which enable eligible Western land leaseholders to convert their lease to freehold title come into force.

 - All existing Crown land legislation remains in place until the rest of the new Act commences.